Znurre/gd_parser/README.md

 # gd_parser

+> [!WARNING]
+> The active development of this project has moved to https://codeberg.org/znurre/gd_parser.

+---

 Single header C++ parser for the Godot resource file format using https://github.com/Znurre/havoc and https://github.com/yhirose/cpp-peglib

 This library does not care about the semantics of the files, it simply parses them to an AST that can then be transformed into a more high level structure.